wosevision/uoit-signature-generator/README.md

 ## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Run `npm run build` to build the project for testing inside a local *AMP environment.
+The build artifacts will be stored in the `dist/` directory, and all URLs will reflect that as the base directory (most likely to be `http://localhost:8888/uoit-signature-generator/dist`).

+Run `npm run prod` to build the project for uploading to a live production server.
+Ensure the `--base-href` option of the NPM build script points to the correct production server directory.

 ## Running unit tests